08 May Benefits of an Energy Consultant: Increase Profits, Reduce Carbon Footprints, and Improve Occupant Comfort, Health and Safety

 On-Going Reporting and Monitoring

-- providing ongoing, remote energy monitoring after project implementation to ensure lasting savings.
+- providing ongoing, remote energy monitoring after project completion.

 How does energy efficiency increase profits?

-There are several ways implementing energy efficiency projects can yield higher profits.
+There are several ways that energy efficiency projects can yield higher profits.

 Lower Operating Costs